It is not uncommon for interviewers to switch between languages if it is suggested that a candidate has this skill in their CV.

 The following banks are among those that make at least some mention of seeking foreign language skills.

-- Barclays: it's not always necessary to speak the local language of the office you are applying to, but native fluency in the local language is essential alongside English for certain roles and locations (for example, Dutch in Amsterdam, Hebrew in Tel Aviv, Italian in Milan and Swedish/Norwegian/Danish/Finnish in Stockholm).
+- Barclays: it's not always necessary to speak the local language of the office you are applying to, but for certain roles and locations native fluency in the local language is essential alongside English.

 - Commerzbank: fluent German is required for roles in Frankfurt, but is not a prerequisite elsewhere, although it is an advantage.